rosemash/luape/README.md

 I wanted to be able to easily package standalone Lua scripts as zero-dependency executable files without following complicated steps.
 While I came across projects that met some of these requirements (such as luastatic), nothing was completely satisfying.
 In particular, I didn't like the requirement to collect dependencies and compile the executable using a C compiler.

 Initially, I had someone tell me that this concept was impractical and pointless, adding that they would be impressed if I actually managed to create it and not make it suck.
-To prove them wrong, I came up with an overly-complicated solution that packaged an entire portable distribution of MinGW, along with an executable that automated putting the Lua script into a C header and compiling it with the Lua source code.
+I came up with an overly-complicated solution that packaged an entire portable distribution of MinGW, along with an executable that automated putting the Lua script into a C header and compiling it with the Lua source code.
 They weren't impressed at all, and I wasn't a big fan of it either.

 Many years later, I had already moved on, but I created luape as a way to reconcile with this failure.